 Angel Lake is a tiny gem of an alpine lake in the East Humboldt Range just south of Wells.

 Jackpot Nevada on the Idaho state lineOne of several state-line towns on the edges of Nevada, this is the closest gambling venue to the population centers of Idaho.
-Others are Wendover, Mesquite, Laughlin, Primm, and of course Stateline on Lake Tahoe.
+Other Nevada border towns are Wendover, Mesquite, Laughlin, Primm, and of course Stateline on Lake Tahoe.

 Jackpot, NevadaDate photographed: July 25, 2014

 Highway 93 passes through some beautiful unpopulated country between Wells and JackpotHighway 93 passes through some beautiful unpopulated country between Wells and Jackpot

 , NevadaDate photographed: July 26, 2003